AkiTsugi/astro_colonyServerInstaller/README.md

 # Astro Colony Server Installer

+To create a server, choose the folder where you want to deploy it, then place this program in that folder and start it.
+Next, click on "Download SteamCMD & Install".

 **Here's what it can do for the user:**

 `Download SteamCMD:` Allows the user to download SteamCMD, a command-line tool used to download and update the Astro Colony server files.